reznet/S3MParser/README.md

 Use the `--pattern <patter number>` command line parameter to export a single pattern.
 This is mostly useful when debugging changes to this program.

+### Minimum volume

+Use the `--minimum-volume <volume level 0-64>` command line parameter to filter out quiet notes.
+Any note with a volume lower than `<volume level>` will be treated as volume `0`.
+Use this to simplify the output file and also to remove most note echos.
+Note that this may introduce gaps in the output midi file.

 ## Examples
 ```
 S3mToMidi --file mysong.s3m